How To Include Your Dog On Your Wedding Day

-From the best man to the ring bearer, it's becoming quite common to include those four-legged family members on your wedding day.
-While most of us won't be taking our pets to the tuxedo shop, a matching accessory or two will get them ready for your big day.
+From the dog of honor to the ring bearer, it's becoming quite common to include those four-legged family members on your wedding day.

 Tips For Pet-Owning Brides and Grooms